lsst-sqre/sqr-009/index.rst

 Storing results in SQuaSH
 -------------------------

-The SQuaSH REST API is a web app implemented in Flask for managing the SQuaSH metrics dashboard.
+The SQuaSH REST API is a web app implemented in Flask for managing the verification jobs.

-When a verification job is sent to the SQuaSH API, the context information like metrics definition and specifications, execution environment metadata, etc are stored in the context database.
+When a verification job is sent to the SQuaSH REST API, context information like metrics definition and specifications, execution environment metadata, etc are stored in the SQuaSH context database.
 The SQuaSH context database is a relational database using MySQL (see :ref:`context-database`).

-The metric values and associated metadata (the time-series data) are stored primarily in a time-series database using InfluxDB.
-The resulting *data model* is exposed through the Chronograf UI, and is used for querying the data and visualizing the time series.
+The metric values and associated metadata (time series data) are stored primarily in InfluxDB.
+The resulting data is exposed through Chronograf, that is used for querying and visualizing the time series data.

 Metric values